 The Split was the place to go on the island for beautiful sunsets and we met up with friends for cheap panty-ripper cocktails there (coconut rum and pineapple).

 Our best day on Caulker was spent sailing with Raggamuffin tours.
-We had three snorkeling stops including the famous Hol Chan reef and swam with turtles, moray eels, spotted eagle rays and a huge variety of multi colored fish.
+We had three snorkeling stops including the famous Hol Chan reef which is a popular spot for diving too, and swam with turtles, moray eels, spotted eagle rays and a huge variety of multi colored fish.

 At the second stop there were lots of nurse sharks and stingrays which we swam among and even petted.
 They gave us as much rum punch as we could drink on the way back and pumped the reggae – great way to spend a day in the crystal clear waters of Belize.